bkr/goa/README.md

 ```ruby
 bundle exec app:db:drop app:db:create app:db:schema:load app:db:migrate app:db:test:prepare
 ```

-* Add a fake Rails app to your test/spec directory:

-TODO (Generator?)

 * Add Models to your gem as you would a rails application, except make sure they all have a common base class: